TedHusted/awake/awake.md/awake.md

 ###

 Video Host: In tonight’s TechBits: The famous Pulse AI — Ally —  wants your best material.
-Ally is asking some members for their favorite jokes and then drilling down on the punchlines.
+Ally is asking members for their favorite jokes and then drilling down on the punchlines.

 The video scrolls through a chat between a Pulse member and Ally, reading the transcript out loud.